Centers of Gravity Calculator

 i

-Closest city is based on the underlying database that contains cities with a population larger than 15,000.
+Closest city is based on a database containing cities with at least 15,000 inhabitants.

 Display